Indian Residential Schools

 Next Steps – Moving Forward

-- Continued support and advocacy for justice for Day Scholars and Day School students.
+- Continue support and advocacy for justice for day scholars and day school students.

-- Continued advocacy with and for the Healing Centres to meet the ongoing specialized treatment programming needs of former IRS students, especially with the IAP expected to extend its hearing and completion dates.
+- Continue advocacy with and for the Healing Centres to meet the ongoing specialized treatment programming needs of former IRS students.

-- Continued advocacy, as directed by AFN Executive, to protect the interests of former IRS students in Requests for Direction with the courts.
+- Continue advocacy, as directed by AFN Executive, to protect the interests of former IRS students in Requests for Direction with the courts.